Collen-Roller/Rasa-Denerator/README.md

 If you want to hand-define entities and intents  thats fine too.
 Just create a folder or file that contains them and pass it to the script.

-Note: If a nlu training file is specified, it will take precidence over all entities and intents extracted from .yml files.
+Note: If a entities or intents are specified, they will take precidence over entities and intents identified within the nlu training data file.

 #### Actions
 Most Rasa users define custom actions.
 Copying these names from their respective classes and copying them into the domain file is currently tedious.
 The denerator fixes this my using rasa_sdk to  load the repsective action module created by the user, extract the class names, and automatically add them to the domain file.